studiomado/query-bundle/UPGRADE-2.1.md

 UnreachablePathException
 ------------------------

- * An exception that's throwed when is not possibile to gfet the path.
+ * An exception that's throwed when is not possibile to get the path.

 MapBuilder
 ----------